MohammadJomaa/kube_ansible/README.md

 1. Open Hosts file and change to your hostname
 `vi hosts`

- 2. Edit Setup.yaml to map your hostnam
+ 2. Edit Setup.yaml to map your hostname and user
 `Vi Setup.yaml`

 ```yaml